diskoverdata/diskover-community/README.md

 <img align="left" width="249" height="189" src="docs/diskover.png?raw=true" hspace="5" vspace="5">

-diskover is a multi-threaded file system crawler that uses [Elasticsearch](https://www.elastic.co) and [Kibana](https://www.elastic.co/products/kibana) to index your file metadata and visualize your disk usage. diskover crawls and indexes your files on a local computer or remote server using NFS or SMB.
+diskover is a file system analytics application that includes a multi-threaded disk crawler that uses [Elasticsearch](https://www.elastic.co) to index your file metadata. diskover crawls and indexes your files on a local computer or remote server using NFS or SMB.

-File metadata is bulk added and streamed into Elasticsearch, allowing you to **search and visualize your files in Kibana without having to wait until the crawl is finished**. diskover is written in Python and runs on Linux, OS X/macOS and Windows.
+File metadata is bulk added and streamed into Elasticsearch, allowing you to search and visualize your files in [diskover-web](https://github.com/shirosaidev/diskover-web) or [Kibana](https://www.elastic.co/products/kibana) without having to wait until the crawl is finished. diskover is written in Python and runs on Linux, OS X/macOS and Windows.

-diskover aims to help manage your storage by identifying old and unused files and give better insights into file duplication and wasted space.
+diskover aims to help manage your storage by identifying old and unused files and give better insights into data change, file duplication, "hotfiles" (diskover-web heatmap) and wasted space.
 It is designed to help deal with managing large amounts of data growth and provide detailed storage analytics.

 diskover includes a built-in UDP socket server for remote commands and also has plug-in support for expanding diskover's indexing capabilities.